-FDEN Key Messages for Potential Tropical Cyclone Three Advisory 3: 4:00 AM CDT Fri Jun 18, 2021 1.
-The system is expected to produce heavy rainfall, considerable flash, urban and small stream flooding beginning today and continuing through the weekend along the Central Gulf coast with flood impacts spreading northeastward into the Southern Appalachians.
-2. Tropical storm conditions are expected to begin today in areas near and well to the east of the center along portions of the central Gulf Coast from Intracoastal City, Louisiana, to the Okaloosa/Walton County line, Florida, including New Orleans.
+FDEI Key Messages for Potential Tropical Cyclone Three Advisory 5: 4:00 PM CDT Fri Jun 18, 2021

+Tropical storm conditions have begun along portions of the central Gulf Coast from east of Morgan City, Louisiana, to the Okaloosa/Walton County line, Florida, including New Orleans.
+These winds will spread inland and continue into Saturday.

 For more information go to hurricanes.gov

-FDEM FDEM FDEM FDEM FDEM

 Time of Arrival & Wind Speed Probabilities

 EARLIEST RESONABLE Time of Arrival of Tropical Storm Force Winds (>39 mph)

-Pensacola: 10% (+6) Milton: 10% (+6) Destin 6% (+3) IF tropical storm force winds were to occur in the western Panhandle, the could begin as early as late tonight, but would most likely begin Saturday morning.
+Pensacola: 25% (+15) Milton: 24% (+14) Destin 13% (+7) IF tropical storm force winds were to occur in the western Panhandle, the could begin as early as late tonight, but would most likely begin Saturday morning.